What Works in Sales Recruiting

 There are two reasons for this.
 First, most of these companies are looking for a “quick fix”—a person who is already trained who can hit the ground running and who already has a “book of business.”
 This can be similar to recruiting a baseball player who has been to baseball camp for five years in a row but really lacks natural athletic ability to hit and field.
 Or this is similar to a professional artist who has gone to the best art schools in the country, but lacks the natural ability to be artistically creative.
 Neither the baseball player nor the artist will excel in their careers because they simply don’t have the God-given “right stuff” to be successful.

 The second reason managers use the experience factor in hiring salespeople is that they do not want to train or they may not have the resources to train new salespeople.
 So the easy solution is to hire a salesperson who already has experience in their industry.
-This system of thinking has two core weaknesses:

 |“Old Think”||"New Think"|